New Smyrna Beach, Florida

 New Smyrna Beach is a city in Volusia County, Florida, United States, located on the central east coast of the state, with the Atlantic Ocean to the east.
 The downtown section of the city is located on the west side of the Indian River and the Indian River Lagoon system.
 The Coronado Beach Bridge crosses the Intracoastal Waterway just south of Ponce de Leon Inlet, connecting the mainland with the beach on the coastal barrier island.
 The population was 30,142 at the 2020 census; according to 2023 census estimates, the city is estimated to have a population of 32,655.

 The surrounding area offers many opportunities for outdoor recreation; these include fishing, sailing, motorboating, golfing, and hiking.
 Visitors participate in water sports of all kinds, including swimming, scuba diving, kitesurfing, and surfing.
 In July 2009, New Smyrna Beach was ranked number nine on the list of "best surf towns" in Surfer.
 It was recognized as one of the "world's top 20 surf towns" by National Geographic in 2012.
 It has also been dubbed the "shark attack capital of the world."

 New Smyrna Beach's motto is cygnus inter anates, which is Latin for "a swan among ducks."
-The city is located in the so-called "Fun Coast" region of the state of Florida, a regional term created by the Daytona Beach/Halifax area Chamber of Commerce.
-This coincides with the local area code 386, which spells FUN on touchtone phones.